united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 The gateways to which sensors are connected are found by our microservice in the local network.
 For this purpose, the IP-range must be communicated to the microservice so that it can search for the gateway in the correct network and read out the sensors via it.

-To do this, Lens is used.
+To do this, there are two options.

+1. Option: Change the IP-range in the [development.yaml](https://www.umh.app/development.yaml) file, that you download.
+In our example the IP of our factory-cube is `192.168.1.131`.
+Accordingly we change the IP-range to `192.168.1.0/24.`

+2. Option: Lens.
 In Lens you need to open your already set up cluster for your edge device.
-Then, as you can see in the picture, click on "Workloads" in the left bar, then on "Deployments" and then on "Edit" in the upper right corner.
+Then, as you can see in the picture, click on "Apps" in the left bar, then on "Releases" and then on "Edit" via right click.

 {{< imgproc ip_range_lens_1 Fit "800x800" >}}{{< /imgproc >}}

-Next, press the key combination `ctrl+F` and search for "IP_RANGE" in the code.
-In the container "factory-cube-edge" you have to change the value of the IP-range as shown.
+Next, press the key combination `ctrl+F` and search for "iprange" in the code.
+There you have to change the value of the IP-range as shown.
 In our example the IP of our factory-cube is `192.168.1.131`.
 Accordingly we change the IP-range to `192.168.1.0/24.`

 {{< imgproc ip_range_lens_2 Fit "800x800" >}}{{< /imgproc >}}